Gordon Ramsay: Cookalong Live: International versions

 An American version of the same name, also hosted by Ramsay, aired as a one-hour special on the Fox network on 15 December 2009.
 Guests included Whoopi Goldberg, Cedric the Entertainer, Alyson Hannigan and LeAnn Rimes, with home cooks featured live via Skype.
-The three course meal shown on the U.S. premiere was identical to episode 3 of the original British series.
+The three course meal shown on the American premiere was identical to episode 3 of the original British series.

 In September 2008, an Australian version was announced for airing on the Nine Network, also hosted by Ramsay.
 However it never eventuated.

 Optomen and One Potato Two Potato licensed the Cookalong format for Swedish television.
 Tina's Cookalong starring Tina Nordström premiered in September 2009, with Ramsay appearing as a guest.

 A Spanish version titled Cocina conmigo was announced to premier on Nova on 24 February 2013, hosted by Rodrigo de la Calle.

 A Bulgarian version hosted by Silvena Rowe has aired on bTV since September 2013.